SkillsFundingAgency/das-apprentice-login-service/README.md

 - Install [Azure Storage Emulator](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) (Make sure you are on atleast v5.3)
 - Install [Azure Storage Explorer](http://storageexplorer.com/)

+### How It Works

+This repo deals with the service authentication.

 #### Setup

 - Clone this repository
 - Open Visual Studio as an administrator

+also see onboarding guide [here](https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/3518529551/Apprentice+Portal+-+on+boarding+guide)

 ##### Publish Database